Who is this article for?

 CrashPlan for Small Business, no.

-This article explains how to interpret the following alert, and how to respond to the alert.
+This article explains how to interpret and respond to the following email alert:

 This alert is triggered when an endpoint device has not backed up within a configurable period of time.